METAMORPHOSIS OF KRISEL-DESIGNED HOME - A LABOR OF LOVE FOR MODERNIST LA-BASED ARCHITECTURAL DESIGNER MARKUS CANTER.

 By placing a massive skylight over the shower, which has glass walls and tile that extends to the ceiling, Canter transformed the master bedroom into a space that is both aesthetically pleasing and sexy.
 “This design is not for everyone,” admitted Canter, laughing.
 “I can only imagine the resistance that Krisel would have encountered back in the ‘50s if he had used this design.”

 Canter noted that his vision for the bathroom had simply not been done before with Alexander homes.
 “I think a lot of the resistance I felt when I presented my drawings was a result of this being such a unique, out-of-the-box idea,” explained Canter, who worked exclusively with local contractors.
 “The original master bedroom had such amazing value and light.
-I wanted to realize the modern feel of the home without compromising its integrity or modernism.”- Santa Monica 1
+I wanted to realize the modern feel of the home without compromising its integrity or modernism.”- Curbed LA 1

 - West Hollywood 1